syncfusion/blazor-docs/src/maps/maps/getting-started.md

 ![Map with labels](./images/shape-label.png)

-## Add title for Maps
+## Adding title for Maps

-Title can be added to the map to provide quick information to the users about the shapes rendered in the Maps.
+Title can be added to the Maps to provide quick information to the users about the shapes rendered in the component.
 You can add a title using [`Text`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsTitleSettings.html#Syncfusion_Blazor_Maps_MapsTitleSettings_Text) property in [`MapsTitleSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsTitleSettings.html).

 ```csharp
 <SfMaps>